huntdatacenter/docs/docs/working-in-your-lab/workbench/faq.md

 If you have to defer to running `install.packages()` command, because your package is not available in Conda, we advice to use `R` in [Workbench terminal](/working-in-your-lab/workbench/faq/#terminal), instead of using RStudio.
+Packages installed through R in terminal will be available in RStudio.
-RStudio might cause a broken state of environment where your custom package will not work.
+Otherwise RStudio might lead to a broken state of environment where your custom package will not work.

 ### How can I use R in Workbench terminal?